gromacs/gromacs/docs/reference-manual/functions/bonded-interactions.rst

 used for equilibrium :math:`\theta_0` values too close to :math:`0^{\circ}` or :math:`180^{\circ}` (from experience, at least :math:`10^{\circ}` difference is recommended).
-It is very important that, in the starting configuration, all the bending angles have to be in the safe interval to avoid initial instabilities.
+It is very important that, in the starting configuration, all the bending angles are in the safe interval to avoid initial instabilities.
 This bending potential can be used in combination with any form of torsion potential.
 It will always prevent three consecutive particles from becoming